Communist Party Opposition (Switzerland)

-Communist Party Opposition was a Swiss communist party 1930–1935, connected to the German Communist Party Opposition.
-It was the Swiss affiliate to the International Communist Opposition.
-In 1921, most radical of the left wing left the Communist International and formed the Communist Party of Switzerland.
+The Communist Party Opposition was a Swiss communist organisation active from 1930 to 1935.
+It was associated with the German Communist Party Opposition, and was affiliated with the International Communist Opposition.
+The organisation developed from divisions with the Communist Party of Switzerland, itself founded after a section of the left wing of the Social Democratic Party of Switzerland left the party in 1921.